-It's a shortcut for .declare_exchange(..., passive=True).
+With ensure=True, it's a shortcut for .declare_exchange(..., passive=True); otherwise, it returns an exchange instance without checking its existence.

-When the exchange does not exist will raise aio_pika.exceptions.ChannelClosed.
+When the exchange does not exist, if ensure=True, will raise aio_pika.exceptions.
+ChannelClosed.

 Use this method in a separate channel (or as soon as channel created).
 This is only a way to get an exchange without declaring a new one.